jotego/jt7759/README.md

 Game              | Mode     | Remarks
 ------------------|----------|----------
-Cotton            | Passive  | Noise at the beginning of the *coin* voice?
+Cotton            | Passive  | Good
 Golden Axe        | Passive  | Good
-Shinobi set 2     | Passive  | Sound No 30 seems to repeat
+Shinobi set 2     | Passive  | Sound No 30 loops 1 time and ends in noise
-Tough Turf        | Passive  | Bad, sounds play non stop Wrestle War       | Passive  | Good
+Tough Turf        | Passive  | Good
+Wrestle War       | Passive  | Good

 It is important to let the samples sound until complete silence comes as a typical bug occurs when the end of the sample is not well detected and other samples are played in succession.